LoicGRENON/DSF_ExecOnMcode_Plugin/README.md

 # DSF_ExecOnMcode_Plugin

 ## Description
-ExecOnMcode is a SBC plugin for DuetSoftwareFramework (based on dsf-python) to run commands on user-defined M-Codes.
+ExecOnMcode is a SBC plugin for [DuetSoftwareFramework](https://github.com/Duet3D/DuetSoftwareFramework) and based on [dsf-python](https://github.com/Duet3D/dsf-python) to run commands on user-defined M-Codes.

+This plugin is based on the original idea from [wilriker's execonmcode](https://github.com/wilriker/execonmcode).

 It provides M1200 M-Code which is used to update the interception filters.